 During the lease term in Lake Frederick

-During lease, the rental home belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in Lake Frederick, the renter must allow us to come into the rental home.
-Some valid reasons to go into rental property are to:
+During tenancy, the rental property belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Lake Frederick, the renter must allow us to access the rental.
+Some good reasons to enter rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental property.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Lake Frederick.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Lake Frederick.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference